Christ Came to Save Sinners:

 Expect to be persecuted as you live a life devoted to God in union with Christ Jesus (2 Timothy 3:12).

-Studying the entire Bible is important.
-The Bible is “God-breathed” (2 Timothy 3:16).
-It is the only source for sound doctrine (correct teaching) (Matthew 22:23–33; Acts 17:1–4), which includes instructions for Christian living (e.g., 1 Corinthians 10:31; 1 John 2:15–17).
-The Bible is inerrant (without error) in all that it records (Psalm 119:160).
+Studying the entire Bible is vital.
+The Bible is God-breathed and beneficial “for doctrine [teaching], for reproof, for correction, for instruction [training] in righteousness” (2 Timothy 3:16).
+It is inerrant (without error) in all that it records (Psalm 119:160).

-Prayer is also important.
+Prayer is also necessary.
 God commands you to pray to Him often (1 Thessalonians 5:17).
-The Lord Jesus frequently prayed as your example (e.g., Luke 5:16; 6:12, 9:18).
-God answers prayer (James 5:16b–18).
-You can vocally or silently pray by making requests, with thanksgiving (Philippians 4:6), to your Heavenly Father (Ephesians 3:14), who knows you and your thoughts (Psalm 139:1–6).
+The Lord Jesus frequently prayed as your example (for example, Luke 5:16; 6:12, 9:18).
+Furthermore, God answers prayer (James 5:16b–18).
+You can vocally or silently pray by making requests with thanksgiving (Philippians 4:6) to your Heavenly Father (Ephesians 3:14), who knows you and your thoughts (Psalm 139:1–6).

-You can have assurance of your salvation (John 10:27–29).
+Regarding your present standing with God, you can have assurance of your salvation (John 10:27–29).

 As a Church Age believer, what will happen in my future?